 Archive for 'OGIS events'

-Do you find yourself flummoxed when faced with an angry FOIA requester?
-Do you regularly take “no” for an answer from your agency’s program people?
-We can help!
-OGIS will present a training session designed to help FOIA professionals develop dispute resolution skills on Monday, December 9, 2013 at the Archives building on Constitution Avenue […]
+Do you find yourself locked in disputes with FOIA requesters (or agency colleagues)?
+Would you like to learn constructive ways to resolve or avoid disputes in the future?
+OGIS will present a training session designed to help FOIA professionals develop dispute resolution skills on Wednesday, July 9, 2014 at the Archives building on Constitution Avenue […]